ParaNames: A Massively Multilingual Entity Name Corpus: Introduction

+Our approach is to instead try to adapt an existing, continuously maintained data source to serve this purpose.
+Our method of adapting the resource needs to be almost entirely automated to allow updates as the upstream data source is modified.
+The data source itself needs to cover as broad a set of languages as possible, especially under-resourced ones.
+And to have the most useful set of names in each language possible, we need to try to exercise proper quality control, for example ensuring that the entities in each language are in the desired script even when there are errors in the source data.

-As we discuss in Section~\ref{sec:relatedwork}, we are not aware of any existing datasets that meet all of these criteria.
-To achieve our goals, it makes sense to consider the use of publicly available multilingual resources and automated processing.
-Wikidata\footnote{\url{https://www.wikidata.org}} is one such example, and is particularly suited for the task not only because of its broad language and domain coverage but also its nature as a perpetually updating collection which enables continuous improvement, especially for lower-resourced languages.
-In this paper, we present our approach to transforming a dump of the Wikidata knowledge graph into a dataset of parallel names grouped into three high-level entity types, person, location, and organization.
+We selected Wikidata\footnote{\url{https://www.wikidata.org}} as our data source, as it is particularly suited for the task because of its wide coverage of entities and languages as well as its nature as a perpetually updating collection, one which enables continuous improvement and expansion.
+In this paper, we present our approach to transforming the Wikidata knowledge graph into a dataset of person, location, and organization entities with parallel names.

 However, our contribution lies not just in making this resource available.
-In addition to providing the reproducible process that we use to create the dataset, we also identify potential problems in the data, such as the lack of standardization of the script(s) used in each language, and provide a post-processing pipeline where for each language, we ensure that only the correct scripts are used for the names.
-In addition to filtering out undesirable scripts, we focus on making the names as parallel as possible by removing extraneous information that can accompany the names.
+We identify potential problems in the source data---such as the lack of standardization of the script(s) used in each language---and provide a processing pipeline that addresses them.
+In addition to ensuring consistency in the scripts used for each language, we focus on making the names as parallel as possible by removing extraneous information that can accompany them.

 The following sections describe the characteristics of our dataset and our approach to constructing it.
 While our goal is to promote ParaNames as a useful resource, we examine the use of Wikidata from a skeptical perspective, pointing out properties that may limit its usefulness.